Archive for the ‘Woodwards’ Tag

 Kurtz died in 1891, although Kurtz & Co remained in business.
 In later years Woodward’s expansion swallowed up the site, and this was where their gas station was located.
 Now it’s the pointed end of the 43-storey W Tower of the Henriquez Partners designed Woodwards complex.

-Here’s a 1908 shot that shows the 1903 store on the Abbott and West Hastings corner and the restored (and seismically rebuilt) Woodwards building, now mostly used as offices.
+Here’s a Vancouver Sun image dated to 1908 that shows the 1903 store with its new addition on the Abbott and West Hastings corner and the restored (and seismically rebuilt) Woodwards building, now used as offices and a childcare.
 The Metropole Hotel can be seen a bit further down Abbott Street.
+As the addition by Smith and Goodfellow wasn’t added until 1910, the image must really date from at least then.

 There are several businesses that will be very successful on this side of the street including G E Trorey, whose business was later bought by Birks jewellers.
 (When Birks took over they also got the clock Trorey bought in Boston for $2,000 in 1905.
 When they moved their business to its new location they also moved the clock, which became the Birks Clock).
 Johnston and Kerfoot are there, who outfit many Klondike excursions in years to follow, and McClennan and McFeely, who will grow a trading empire in the city.
 Bailey Brothers, the photographers, are based about half way up the street, just before Kurtz and Co’s cigar factory.
 On the right is the Cosmopolitan Hotel, the Savoy Theatre (designed by William Blackmore), a Chinese company, Kwong Hang Chung Co (showing they weren’t all confined to Chinatown) and Rae’s Boot and Shoe Co, among others.